TurboWarp/nanolog/README.md

  - Extremely small: less than 1KB, no dependencies
  - Does not use leading-zero octal literals (syntax error in strict mode)
  - Does not interact with local storage, cookies, etc. (minilog does)
- - Errors will be actually logged as errors in Firefox
+ - Uses the default log styles from your browser; doesn't try to be smart